Garment Quality Requirements

 Sewing easing is highly uneven, sewing Chizong, missing items, misordering, coming unsewn, broken stitching, hair omission, broken hole, ironing discoloration, water spot, pressing mark, dirty mark;

 Wrinkling around the embroidered surface, embroidery omission, mark exposure, inferior quality of the chain, corrosion of metal, serious poor pressing, uneven ironing, obvious deformation after washing, conformity of one article (suit), obvious deformation after washing, yellow spot, white spot, streak.

 Class B Flaws

 Class B flaws refer to flaws more acceptable than Class A flaws: failure to drop needle (cutting) or (stripping), inconspicuous yellow spot or white spot after washing, unstraight, or unsmooth streak line of different width, unfirm button, slightly uneven sewing easing, slightly sewing puckering.

 Poor appearance of pressing and folding, nonconformity of lining tightness to shell fabric tightness.

 Common Defects from Garment Quality Inspection

-Crossed front edge, unmeet front edge, shoulder break, perpendicular collar, cowls, neck-hole slit, fullness on top collar, tight top collar, collar stand breakpoint, sleeve incongruousness, rear sleeve top wrinkling, lack of fullness at chest of business suit, crossed or unmeet vent, uneven waistband neckline, front rise wrinkling, drop-crotch, skewwhiff vertical line of thigh line, uneven length of front fly and under fly of trousers, placket bottom spread open uneven side pocket.
+Crossed front edge, unmeet front edge, shoulder break, perpendicular collar, cowls, neck-hole slit, fullness on top collar, tight top collar, collar stand breakpoint, sleeve incongruousness, rear sleeve top wrinkling, lack of fullness at the chest of a business suit, crossed or unmeet vent, uneven waistband neckline, front rise wrinkling, drop-crotch, skewwhiff vertical line of thigh line, uneven length of front fly and under the fly of trousers, placket bottom spread open uneven side pocket.